Selective School Past Papers & Practice Tests: Your Complete Guide

 Practice Paper Progression: A Strategic Approach

-- Take ONE complete 2023 sample paper under timed conditions
+- Take ONE complete practice test under timed conditions (use the official online practice test if possible)

-- Complete one component at a time (e.g., just writing, then just reading, then just numeracy)
+- Complete one section at a time (Reading, then Mathematical Reasoning, then Thinking Skills, then Writing)

 - Focus on understanding concepts and question types